Particular/docs.particular.net/tutorials/nservicebus-101/lesson-4/tutorial.md

 snippet:OrderPlaced

 NOTE: Notice that because of our use of folders for **Commands** and **Events**, we now have our commands and events in namespaces called `Messages.Commands` and `Messages.Events`, respectively.
-In a future course, we will be able to [take advantage of this organization](/nservicebus/messaging/conventions.md) to identify commands and events without needing to use the `ICommand` and `IEvent` interfaces at all!
+We could [take advantage of this organization](/nservicebus/messaging/conventions.md) to identify commands and events without needing to use the `ICommand` and `IEvent` interfaces at all.

 ### Publish an event